Gray-OREO/CL_loss_of_PCL-SISR/README.md

 More details please refer to the paper https://arxiv.org/pdf/2111.13924.pdf .

 ## pos_neg_examples_generator.py
 A batchwise postive and negtative examples generator.
 In this file, we design positive and negative examples by a Laplace operator and a random Gaussian filter, respective.
-You can change these operations and the corresponding example numbers for you own strategy.
+You can change these operations and the corresponding example numbers for your own strategy.

 ## cl_loss.py
 A certain-layer in-batch InfoNCE implementation in this paper.
 The authors choose different layer's feature map for the loss computation, but it can also be used for a certain layer.
 If you want to realize the multi-layer CL_loss computation, please return different-layer feature maps in your network and call this function several times, and the mean value of them is what your need.